sarvan0506/dla/README.md

 ## Approach

 Approach to find stickiness is discussed detailed in https://docs.google.com/presentation/d/17A_gvxG1EmzdUL9KTa0zkYbnv27DJtntcj8UI-WBVXg/edit?usp=sharing.
-To have a look at the implementation, please look into `Approach_to_find_stickiness.ipynb`.
+To have a look at the implementation, please check `Approach_to_find_stickiness.ipynb`.

 ## References